 Disney World is like a little country, tucked away in the middle of Florida.
 Just like any country, it has its own language and customs.
-This is fine if you are a repeat customer, you know the vocabulary, and use the terms, but it is not so great for first-timers who visit and have not received the memo.
+If you are a repeat customer, know the vocabulary, and use the terms, then this is fine.
+But it is not so great for first-timers who visit and have not received the memo.

 Here's a typical example: "We are staying at the AKL with the DDP.
 We have ADRs in the MK, and plan on park hopping."
 Here's a translation: "We are staying at the Animal Kingdom Lodge with the Disney Dining Plan.
 We have Advanced Dining Reservations in the Magic Kingdom and want to visit more than one park each day."

 Learn some of the most common terms and abbreviations you may hear about Disney World, visiting the parks, or staying in the resorts.
 These abbreviations are used throughout the parks and resorts and appear on official Disney maps, too.